 To cite this work, please use the following reference:

-Sands, D. (2018).
+Sands, D. (2018, May 2).
 Do E-Readers increase students’ engagement in reading?
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/lmsvef-grantee-research-outcome-do-e-readers-increase-students-engagement-in-reading/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/lmsvef-grantee-research-outcome-do-e-readers-increase-students-engagement-in-reading/